 NMAG, home of a Designated shoe collection, has been developing a terminology resource as part of its Virtually shoes project.
 This involved consulting target audiences – including shoe designers, historic costume experts, museum professionals, academics and students – on the information and the format they would want from an online catalogue.
 Jane Seddon explores the issues involved in balancing the terminology for this complex collection so that it met the needs of both specialists and everyday users.
 She also explains how the many project volunteers were trained to use the required terminology when cataloguing.

-FAIR FISH: developing specialist archaeological vocabularies
+Developing specialist archaeological vocabularies

 Dan Miles, Research Resources Adviser, Historic England